huginn/huginn/README.md

 * Run `git remote add upstream https://github.com/cantino/huginn.git` to add the main repository as a remote for your fork.
 * Copy `.env.example` to `.env` (`cp .env.example .env`) and edit `.env`, at least updating the `APP_SECRET_TOKEN` variable.
+* Make sure that you have MySQL or PostgreSQL installed.
+(On a Mac, the easiest way is with [Homebrew](http://brew.sh/).)
 * Run `bundle` to install dependencies
 * Run `bundle exec rake db:create`, `bundle exec rake db:migrate`, and then `bundle exec rake db:seed` to create a development database with some example Agents.
 * Run `bundle exec foreman start`, visit [http://localhost:3000/][localhost], and login with the username of `admin` and the password of `password`.